COMMIT TO OTTERBEIn, EVERY GIFT MATTERS. EVERY YEAR MATTERS.

 Student Giving Myths and FAQs

 Your participation DOES matter.
-By participating in the Annual Fund you help keep Otterbein's outstanding reputation on the rise, which increases the value of your degree.
-Alumni participation is considered when determining the national rankings U.S. News and World Report annual rankings.
-Question:
+By participating in The Otterbein FUND you help keep Otterbein's outstanding reputation on the rise, which increases the value of your degree.
+Alumni participation is considered when determining the national rankings U.S. News and World Report

 The Student Giving Campaign is mostly about getting involved and taking part in a rich Otterbein tradition.
-Students are receiving a great deal of support from our Annual Fund donors (which includes previous students) while they attend classes and this is a chance for them to give back in a way that will help their peers.
-Question:
+Students are receiving a great deal of support from our Otterbein FUND donors (which includes previous students) while they attend classes and this is a chance for them to give back in a way that will help their peers.

 It's understandable that Otterbein students are unable to provide a gift of $150 at this stage in their life, however, support can be given in smaller amounts.
 On average, Otterbein students give a gift in honor of their class year.
 Some students prefer to give $5-10 per pay period through payroll deduction if they're an Otterbein student worker.
 In order to accommodate their gift, most students give up a movie night, a few trips to their favorite coffee shop, etc.